STRATEGY

 "Not for performance.
 For everything after."

 The Perpetual Caregiver.
 Nurse, teacher, mom.
 Always on for someone else.
-Hydrates because there's always a next thing — never for herself.
+She hydrates because there's always a next thing, never for herself.

 Motion CS Bootcamp — Week 5